Copa Bionaire: History

 The second Copa Bionaire was held in the Farallones Club in Cali, Colombia as the largest ITF female tennis event and most important held in the city that year.
 More than 61 players participated from 19 countries worldwide.
 The winner in the singles category was Matilde Johansson of France, having defeated Canadian Ekaterina Shulaeva.
-In doubles, the winners were Mailen Auroux of Argentina and Estefania Craciún from Uruguay.
+In doubles, the winners were Mailen Auroux of Argentina and Estefanía Craciún from Uruguay.